-By default, XGBoost assumes input categories are integers starting from 0 till the number of categories $[0, n\categories)$ .
-However, user might provide inputs with invalid values due to mistakes or missing values.
+By default, XGBoost assumes input categories are integers starting from 0 till the number of categories $[0, n_categories)$.
+However, user might provide inputs with invalid values due to mistakes or missing values in training dataset.
 It can be negative value, integer values that can not be accurately represented by 32-bit floating point, or values that are larger than actual number of unique categories.
-During training this is validated but for prediction it's treated as the same as missing value for performance reasons.
-Lastly, missing values are treated as the same as numerical features (using the learned split direction).
+During training this is validated but for prediction it's treated as the same as not-chosen category for performance reasons.